polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ## 8. Testing, Security, and Privacy

-The reference implementation for this RFC will be tested on testnets first.
+It is critical that implementations of this RFC undergo thorough testing on test networks.

-An audit may be required to ensure the implementation does not introduce unwanted side effects
+A security audit may be desirable to ensure the implementation does not introduce unwanted side effects.

 ## 9. Performance, Ergonomics, and Compatibility

 ### 9.1.
 Performance

-The utilization of Sassafras consensus represents a significant advancement in the mitigation of short-lived fork occurrences.
+Adopting Sassafras consensus marks a significant improvement in reducing the frequency of short-lived forks.

-Generation of forks are not possible when following the protocol and the only source of forks is network partitioning.
-In this case, on recovery, the decision of which fork to follow is not opinionated and there is only one choice.
+Forks are eliminated by design.
+Forks may only result from network disruptions or protocol attacks.
+In such cases, the choice of which fork to follow upon recovery is clear-cut, with only one valid option.

 ### 9.2.
 Ergonomics